 They will perform a thorough examination of your symptomatic history, clinical presentation, and radiological findings to determine if surgery will be beneficial for your symptoms.
 Surgery is considered a last resort if nonsurgical alternatives are unsuccessful.

 Several different types of TMJ surgery are possible, depending on your symptoms or their severity.

-This is a minimally invasive procedure, and you can usually go home the same day.
+This is a minimally invasive procedure.
+You can usually go home the same day.
 The recovery time is short, and the success rate is high.
 According to a

 Arthrocentesis is usually a first-line treatment because it’s less invasive and has a high success rate when compared to some of the other, more complicated procedures.

-Arthroscopy is done by opening a small hole in the skin above the joint.
+Arthroscopy is done by opening a small hole or a few small holes in the skin above the joint.

 A narrow tube called a cannula is then inserted through the hole and into the joint.
-Then, your doctor will insert an arthroscope into the cannula.
-The arthroscope is a tool with a light and camera that’s used to help your doctor to see the joint.
+Next, your surgeon will insert an arthroscope into the cannula.
+The arthroscope is a tool with a light and camera that’s used to visualize your joint.

-Once everything is set up, your doctor can then operate on the joint using tiny surgical tools that are inserted through the cannula.
+Once everything is set up, your surgeon can then operate on the joint using tiny surgical tools that are inserted through the cannula.

-It also allows your doctor a lot of freedom to do complex procedures on the joint, such as scar tissue removal, joint reshaping, medication injection, or pain or swelling relief.
+It also allows your healthcare provider a lot of freedom to do complex procedures on the joint, such as:

-Open-joint surgery consists of opening an incision a few inches long over the joint so your doctor can operate on the joint itself.
+Open-joint surgery consists of opening an incision a few inches long over the joint so your healthcare provider can operate on the joint itself.